Audi S6: Audi S6 Plus

-As a swan song to the C4 platform, an even more powerful, and very limited-production Audi S6 Plus was briefly available to European customers.
-The S6 Plus, developed by Audi's wholly owned high performance subsidiary, quattro GmbH, was available for sale during the 1997 model year only (production from June 1996 to October 1997).
+As a swan song to the C4 platform, an even more powerful, and very limited-production Audi S6 Plus (Typ Q1) was briefly available to European customers.
+The S6 Plus, developed by Audi's wholly owned high performance subsidiary, quattro GmbH was available for sale during the 1997 model year only (production from June 1996 to October 1997).
 A total of 952 cars were produced – 855 Avant, and 97 saloons.

 It was powered by another version of the 32-valve (four valves per cylinder) 4.2-litre V8 engine (parts code prefix: 077, identification code: AHK, later to be seen in the Audi S8 as AKH).
 Audi's performance division reworked key parts of the internal combustion engine, increasing the motive power to 240 kW.
 It was only available with a revised six-speed manual transmission (parts code prefix: 01E, identification code: DGU) (gear ratios - 1st: 3.500, 2nd: 1.889, 3rd: 1.320, 4th: 1.034, 5th: 0.857, 6th: 0.730), with a final drive ratio of 4.111.

 Further revisions were made to the suspension, brakes and wheels.
 The front brake discs were enlarged to 323 mm in diameter by 30 mm thick.
 Standard wheels were 8Jx17 6-spoke "Avus" cast aluminium alloy wheels with 255/40 R17 tyres on them, with an optional 7Jx16 alloy wheel for use with winter tyres was also available.

-With so much power on tap, the S6 Plus saloon could reach 100 km/h from a standstill in 5.6 seconds, with the Avant a tenth of a second slower at 5.7 seconds, making it comparable in terms of acceleration to vehicles like the Porsche 944 Turbo.
+The S6 Plus saloon could reach 100 km/h from a standstill in 5.6 seconds, with the Avant a tenth of a second slower at 5.7 seconds.

 Hella xenon high intensity discharge (HID) headlamps (still with the C4s triple bulb design, only low beam) were available as serial equipment.

 C5 (Typ 4B, 1999–2003)

 In late 1997, Audi introduced an all-new range of Audi A6 models, based on the Volkswagen Group C5 platform.
 A new Audi S6, now officially known as the Audi S6 quattro appeared in 1999, to complement its A6 platform-mate.
 It was available in a four-door saloon/sedan and a five-door Avant (estate/wagon).
 In North America, the Avant bodystyle was the only version available.
-The vehicle could accelerate from standstill to 100 km/h in 5.7 seconds, and from 0 to 200 km/h in 21.7 seconds.
+The vehicle could accelerate from standstill to 100 km/h in a claimed 6.7 seconds, and from 0 to 200 km/h in 21.7 seconds.
 The top speed was electronically governed to 250 km/h.

 This generation of S6 went out of production in 2003.